microsoft/Windows-AppConsult-PWALab/Manual/README.md

     ![](https://github.com/Microsoft/Windows-AppConsult-PWALab/raw/master/Manual/Images/logpushalreadyexist.png)

 10. Now we can check if the subscription has been properly stored in the database.
-In File Explorer open the folder *"Lab/Exercise 3/Start/Contoso.PushServer"* from the location where you have unzipped the lab content (it should be *"C:\PWALab"*).
+In File Explorer open the folder `C:\PWALab\Lab\Exercise3\01-Start\Contoso.PushServer`.
 11. Choose **File**, then **Open Windows PowerShell**.
 12. Type the following command: